Jack N. Merritt: Post military career

 After retirement, he served as president of the Association of the United States Army and chairman of the United States Field Artillery Association.
 He has also served on the board of directors of the Army and Air Force Mutual Aid Association, the Honorary Board of the National World War II Museum, and secretary to the board of directors of the Marshall Legacy Institute.

 Personal

-Merritt married Rosemary Ralston (December 18, 1928 – February 1, 2019) on October 31, 1953 at Fort Sill, Oklahoma.
+Merritt married Rosemary Ralston (18 December 1928 – 1 February 2019) on 31 October 1953, at Fort Sill, Oklahoma.
 The couple had three sons, six grandchildren, and, as of 2019, three great-grandchildren.

-Merritt died on January 4, 2018, at the age of 87 at his home in Fort Belvoir, Virginia.
-He was interred at Arlington National Cemetery on May 18, 2018 and his wife was buried beside him on April 17, 2019.
+Merritt died on 4 January 2018, at the age of 87 at his home in Fort Belvoir, Virginia.
+He was interred at Arlington National Cemetery on 18 May 2018 and his wife was buried beside him on 17 April 2019.